-If you believe your child is the victim of birth injuries and want to find answers, this guide will point you in the right direction and arm you with the required information to choose a path with confidence.
+If you believe your child is the victim of birth injuries and want to find answers, this will point you in the right direction and arm you with the required information to choose a path with confidence.
 Having a child is one of the most wonderful milestones you could hope to reach in life.
+Many children are born in the area hospitals around Seattle, Kirkland, Olympia, and Bellingham, including, but not limited to, Swedish Hospital and Harborview.

 Doctors who try to perform procedures without having the right training are stepping outside the standard of care.
 Also, failing to provide the medical care for which they are qualified constitutes malpractice.
 Doctors and other medical staff place the lives of countless people in their hands throughout their careers.
 Since one mistake can cause someone to face lasting injuries or death, the law holds medical professionals to a high standard.Spotting Birth Injuries